Workplace Safety and Health Information for Workers

 Many workplaces have various chemicals, some of which may be hazardous materials.
 Chemicals can take different forms—dust, vapor, liquid, or gas.
 You may come into contact with, or be exposed to, these chemicals while doing your day-to-day job tasks.

-- Chemicals and particle hazards can be breathed in, leading to Occupational Respiratory Diseases, like silicosis, asbestosis, chemical pneumonitis, and biodusts and aerosols.
+- Chemicals and particle hazards can be breathed in, leading to Occupational Lung Diseases, like silicosis, asbestosis, chemical pneumonitis, and biodusts and bioaerosols.

-- Trichloroethylene (TCE).
-Learn about the hazards of Trichloroethylene, or TCE, use in the workplace and how to protect your health when using it.
+- Trichloroethylene (TCE), P-03201.
+(PDF) Learn about the hazards of Trichloroethylene, or TCE, use in the workplace and how to protect your health when using it.

 - Lead Hazards.
 Visit our Adult Lead Program's For Workers and All Adults page to learn more about lead exposure in the workplace.